-Like all things in retirement planning, it is subject to debate.
+Like all things in retirement planning, it’s subject to debate.

 The logic seems obvious.
-You will no longer be commuting and you won’t have to spend money on professional clothes.
-More importantly, you won’t be funding your retirement savings plan so that source of cash outflow will vanish.
+You’ll no longer be commuting and you won’t have to spend money on professional clothes.
+More importantly, you won’t be funding your retirement savings plan, so that source of cash outflow will vanish.

 It can’t be done accurately.

 The best solution is to build your own budget based on your unique plan for retirement.
-It won’t be perfect, but there is no better alternative for answering this required assumption.
+It won’t be perfect, but there’s no better alternative for answering this required assumption.

 How Should I Estimate Inflation?

 In addition, you don’t have to stretch much farther back in time to find a dramatic contradiction to the 3% assumption.
-Prices doubled in the 1970s cutting purchasing power in half.
-For a decade and a half inflation was a real problem in this country until Paul Volcker got things under control.
+Prices doubled in the 1970s, cutting purchasing power in half.

-Simply stated, inflation is the single biggest threat to your retirement because it can’t be accurately estimated, you have no control over its occurrence, and the effect is compounded over time thus magnifying small errors into big problems.
+Simply stated, inflation is the single biggest threat to your retirement because it can’t be accurately estimated, you have no control over its occurrence, and the effect is compounded over time, turning small errors into big problems.